 You can also voluntarily register for VAT in France.
 However please let your own tax authority know that you have opted to voluntarily register there.

-If you are based outside the EU and require a French VAT registration, the French tax authority require you to appoint a fiscal representative to act on your behalf.
+If you are based outside the EU and require a French VAT registration, the French tax authority requires you to appoint a fiscal representative to act on your behalf.
 As the fiscal representative is jointly and severely liable, the fiscal representative will require a bank guarantee to be in place.

 VAT registration in France can take approximately 4 – 6 weeks.